ACO Essentials Showcase Highlights LEAD Model, Collaboration, and Execution in Value-Based Care

 Throughout the showcase, participants examined the practical execution of value-based care, including population health strategies, financial risk management, and alignment between clinical and operational stakeholders.
 The importance of collaboration across the healthcare ecosystem remained a consistent theme, with providers and partners sharing insights into improving efficiency and patient outcomes.

-Greg Shockey, Chief Executive Officer of Health Endeavors and host of the ACO Essentials Showcase, noted that the introduction of new frameworks such as the LEAD Model reflects ongoing industry evolution.
+Greg Shockey, Chief Executive Officer of National Endeavors and host of the ACO Essentials Showcase, noted that the introduction of new frameworks such as the LEAD Model reflects ongoing industry evolution.

 “ACO Essentials was designed to bring together operators, clinicians, and partners who are focused on what it takes to execute value-based care effectively,” said Greg Shockey, Chief Executive Officer, Health Endeavors.
 “The discussion around the LEAD Model reflects a broader shift toward structured, accountable approaches that connect data, collaboration, and operational execution to measurable results.”